tlfjar/rancher-projects/Install-RancherOS/Install-RancherOS.md

 # Installing RancherOS

 Now, to the meat of things.
-I am running rancher on [RancherOS](https://github.com/rancher/os/releases) (Latest stable version, and the vmware-specific ISO), using [this cloud-config.yaml](https://github.com/tlfjar/rancher-projects/blob/master/RancherServer/cloud-config.yaml) as the configuration file.
+I am running rancher on [RancherOS](https://github.com/rancher/os/releases) (Latest stable version, and the vmware-specific ISO), using [this generic cloud-config.yaml](https://github.com/tlfjar/rancher-projects/blob/master/RancherServer/cloud-config.yaml) as the configuration file.
 You will want to change the network parts of that file and the ssh keys to fit your environment, and there are a lot of additional features you can put into that file if you'd like, many of which can be found [here](https://rancher.com/docs/os/v1.x/en/installation/configuration/).
 You can download it using this call:

 `wget https://raw.githubusercontent.com/tlfjar/rancher-projects/master/RancherServer/cloud-config.yaml`

 Edit the file using the following:

 `vi cloud-config.yaml` and then press `i` to edit ("insert," technically).
-When you're done, press the "escape" key and then type `:wq`
+When you're done, press the "escape" key and then type `:wq`.
+Give each node a unique name.
+My current configs are found [here](https://github.com/tlfjar/rancher-projects/blob/master/controlplane), [here](https://github.com/tlfjar/rancher-projects/blob/master/etcd), and [here](https://github.com/tlfjar/rancher-projects/blob/master/workers).  **DO NOT USE THESE FILES WITHOUT FIRST EDITING THEM.**  Also, don't worry about the folder names at the moment.
+I will write something separate for production-ready systems.

 The installation call is as follows: